avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 This is a Legal PDF QnA Agent built for the HyperVerge AI Lead take-home assignment.

-The system extracts **one field per call** from a legal PDF using:
+The system extracts **one field per call** from a PDF using:

 * a natural-language query
 * an expected output type
 * optional few-shot examples

-Although it is optimized for legal Retrieval any kind of PDF can be uploaded.
+Although the system is optimized for legal-style retrieval and extraction, other text-based PDFs can also be used.

 It returns structured JSON with: